Human-AI Shared Control via Policy Dissection: Experiments

 \subsection{Human-AI Shared Control for Task Transfer}

-In addition to the improved test-time generalization, the stimulation-evoked map enables RL agent to accomplish new task with the help of human.
+In addition to the improved test-time generalization, the \textit{stimulation-evoked map} enables RL agent to accomplish new tasks with the help of human.
 Recent quadrupedal robots trained by RL exhibit promising ability to walk on bumpy terrain via end-to-end control~\cite{kumar2021rma}.
-However, the agent only

-takes proprioceptive states as input without the observation of surroundings, and thus it can not avoid obstacles by its own.
+However, the agent only takes proprioceptive states as input without the observation of surroundings, and thus it can not avoid obstacles on its own.
 As shown in Fig.~\ref{figure:env}, we train the agent only to walk on uneven terrain but test it in a new environment full of obstacles.
-By applying our method, motor primitives related to yaw rate and speed control can be found and serve as the interface for human to steer the ``insensible'' quadrupedal robot to avoid obstacles.
+By applying our method, \textit{motor primitives} related to yaw rate and speed control can be found and serve as the interface for human to steer the ``insensible'' quadrupedal robot to avoid obstacles.
 This forms the ``State$^{w/oH}$'' method.
 We also include ``State+Vision'' method~\cite{yang2021learning}, which trains a visuomotor policy for legged robot directly in the test environment, enabling it to sidestep obstacles.
-As shown in Table~\ref{wrap-tab:quadrupdeal}, with human involvement, Policy Dissection successfully transforms the ``insensible'' policy that is not fit to this task and greatly improves the performance, achieving comparable performance to the agent trained directly for this task.
+As shown in Table~\ref{wrap-tab:quadrupdeal}, with human involvement, \textit{Policy Dissection} successfully transforms the ``insensible'' policy that is not fit to this task and greatly improves the performance, achieving comparable performance to the agent specially designed for this task.